Revised 12/2018 First printed 2007 :

 You have an inbuilt tendency to travel to where you are looking during activities like walking, skiing, running and cycling.

-The second point of note is the ability of your eyes to track your surroundings, looking down and close to your position the ground appears to move very fast and requires higher mental effort creating stress and duress.
+The second point of note is the ability of your eyes to track your surroundings, looking down and close to your position the ground appears to move very fast and requires higher mental effort.

 When looking down or close to your position your weight distribution usually falls to where you are looking making the bike harder to balance, this often happens when distracted by concrete kerbing during low speed U turns, best practice is to keep your eyes up horizon level looking gently into your turn.